Aftermath of the January 6 United States Capitol attack: Contemporary analysis and terminology

+The attack was widely described as an attempted coup d'état or self-coup.
 Federal judge David Carter described Trump's actions as "a coup in search of a legal theory".
-Naunihal Singh of the U.S. Naval War College, and author of Seizing Power: The Strategic Logic of Military Coups, wrote that the attack on the Capitol was "an insurrection, a violent uprising against the government" and "sedition" but not a coup because Trump did not order the military "to seize power on his behalf".
+Naunihal Singh of the U.S. Naval War College, and author of Seizing Power: The Strategic Logic of Military Coups, wrote that the attack on the Capitol was "an insurrection, a violent uprising against the government" and "sedition", but not a coup because Trump did not order the military "to seize power on his behalf".
 The Coup D'état Project of the Cline Center for Advanced Social Research at the University of Illinois, which tracks coups and coup attempts globally, classified the attack as an "attempted dissident coup", defined as an unsuccessful coup attempt "initiated by a small group of discontents" such as "ex-military leaders, religious leaders, former government leaders, members of a legislature/parliament, and civilians [but not police or the military]".
 The Cline Center said the "organized, illegal attempt to intervene in the presidential transition" by displacing Congress met this definition.
 Some political scientists identified the attack as an attempted self-coup, in which the head of government attempts to strong-arm the other branches of government to entrench power.
 Academic Fiona Hill, a former member of Trump's National Security Council, described the attack, and Trump's actions in the months leading up to it, as an attempted self-coup.

-As mentioned, the FBI classified the attack as domestic terrorism.
+The FBI classified the attack as domestic terrorism.
 At the Senate Judiciary Committee meeting on March 2, 2021, Wray testified: